Computer Won’t Turn On: How to Fix Using Expert’s Guide

-There are situations where your PC switches on to show the POST screen but it doesn’t go any further.
-If your PC won’t turn on beyond this point, then there may be an error in your BIOS settings.
+There are situations where your PC switches on to show the POST screen, but it doesn’t go any further.
+If your PC doesn’t turn on beyond this point, then there may be an error in your BIOS settings.

 If any changes were made recently in the BIOS, set them back to default.
-Check whether the Boot Order is set to the right drive, RAM is recognised and readable and that the CPU isn’t overheating.
+Check whether the Boot Order is set to the right drive, RAM is recognized and readable, and the CPU isn’t overheating.
 In case none of these works, use Load Optimized Defaults to reset the BIOS to its original settings.

 6. Boot into Safe Mode

-Blue Screen of Death is a well-recognised term in which the system fails to boot.
-This death screen may be caused because of a bad application, driver-based issues or hardware interfering with the system boot.
+Blue Screen of Death is a well-recognized term in which the system fails to boot.
+This death screen may be caused because of a bad application, driver-based issues, or hardware interfering with the system boot.

-Earlier you could reach the safe mode by pressing F8 during boot.
+Earlier, you could reach the safe mode by pressing F8 during boot.
 The newer versions require you to interrupt the boot process thrice by pressing the reset button and it will lead you to the Automatic Repair Screen.
 In the safe mode, create a Windows installation drive and choose to Repair your Computer.